-For more than one hundred and twenty-five years, summer residents of the Village of Sturgeon Point have gathered for Sunday worship in this striking place.
-The site has been the heart of our village community since the original structure was erected in 1888.
-That building was replaced in 1915 with the church we enjoy today, celebrating one hundred years of service in 2015.
+For more than one hundred and twenty-five years there has been Sunday worship and community celebration in this striking place.
+The church has been the heart of the Village of Sturgeon Point since the original structure was erected in 1888.
+That building was replaced in 1915 with the church we enjoy today.

 The church has remained independent, welcoming worshipers of all creeds.
 It is administered by a board of trustees and a committee elected at an annual congregational meeting.
-It is supported solely by free-will offerings, and welcomes the aid of all who wish to help it continue its mission of worship and community outreach.
-The church supports a number of local charities based beyond the boundaries of our small village, and has a strong tradition of engagement in many of the region’s worthy causes.
+It is supported solely by free-will offerings, and supports a number of local charities.
+The church has a strong tradition of engagement with many of the region’s needs.

-Another longstanding Sturgeon Point tradition is the welcoming of visiting pastors.
-Every summer Sunday a different cleric takes the pulpit.
-They bring the traditions of their creed and the experiences of their own community, in this way enriching ours.
+Another longstanding Sturgeon Point tradition is the welcoming of visiting pastors and lay speakers.
+They bring to the pulpit the experiences of their own communities, in this way enriching ours.